mmmeff/outline-mcp-server/README.md

 - `x-outline-api-key` or `outline-api-key`: API key for the specific instance
 - `x-outline-api-url` or `outline-api-url`: API URL for the specific instance

+**Security Note**: When providing a custom API URL via headers, you **must** also provide an explicit API key in the same request headers.

 **Example**: Connect to different Outline instances in different requests:

 ```bash